rodrigols89/studies/modules/cpp-codes/modules/oop/README.md

 ```

 **What?**
 Well, the problem is that we don't initialize the attribute before play the game.

-That's, **we have trash in the memory**:
+> That's, **"we have trash in the memory"**.

 ![img](images/game-trashinthememory.png)